 Otherwise invasive species which you let be on account of them not looking as bad as what you might thought must go.
 These and notoriously hard-to-maintain plants should make way for a space in the garden which is going to be more functional, like perhaps some vegetable crops for some fresh produce.

 You can also make your garden more functional by perhaps planning the introduction of functional garden furniture, with the likes of park benches, garden loungers and even a teak garden table and chair set for al fresco dining.
+Alongside your outdoor furniture, it might also be nice for you to look into getting a customizable fire pit.
+That would provide some warmth on those colder evenings and it would look lovely whilst you sat outside.

 Something like a lawn whose functionality is around helping to prevent soil erosion makes perfect sense, otherwise, think deeply about what some plants “do.”
 If they don’t “do” much then they can most definitely make way.
 After all, springtime comes with renewal and new beginnings, with the weighty flab of winter shaken off across the plant and animal kingdom.